omnilaboratory/obd/README.md

 Please visit OBD [online API documentation](https://api.omnilab.online) for the lastest update.

 # How to Contribute
 OmniBOLT Daemon is MIT licensed open source software.
-Hopefully you can get started by doing the above steps, but Lightning network is not that easy to develop.
-Anyone is welcome to join this journey, and please be nice to each other, don't bring any illegal/private stuff, abuse or racial into our community.
+Hopefully you can get started by going through the above steps, but Lightning network is not that easy to develop.
+Anyone is welcome to join us in this journey, and please be nice to each other, don't bring any illegal/private stuff, abuse or racial into our community.

 Please submit issues to this repo or help us with those open ones.